codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 * Agent (grouped by `/.*.venona.yaml/`)
   * `service-account.venona.yaml` - The service account that the agent's pod will use at the end
   * `cluster-role-binding.venona.yaml` - The agent discovering K8S apis by calling to `openapi/v2`, this ClusterRoleBinding binds  bootstraped ClusterRole by Kubernetes `system:discovery` to `service-account.venona.yaml`.
-This role has only permissions to make a GET calls to non resources urls
+This role has only permissions to make a GET calls to non-resources URLs
   * `role.venona.yaml` - Allow to `GET`, `CREATE` and `DELETE` pods and persistent volume claims
   * `role-binding.venona.yaml` - The agent is spinning up pods and pvc, this binding binds `role.venona.yaml` to `service-account.venona.yaml`
 * Runtime-environment (grouped by `/.*.re.yaml/`) - Kubernetes controller that spins up all required resources to provide a good caching experience during pipeline execution